kibs-tech/kibs-tech.github.io/test.md

 <div class="content">
 <strong>£180/month</strong>

-<p>Up to 8 hours of programming work and consultancy a month.
+<p>Up to 8 hours of development and consultancy a month.
 This is typically spent on maintainenance, bug fixing and implementing changes to software systems. <strong>This is extremely good value!</strong>
 </p>